 Other records that contain your personal information and which was processed for law enforcement purposes are retained in accordance with the College of Policing guidance on the Management of Police Information, MoPI, and Gloucestershire Constabulary‘s Record Retention and Disposal Schedule.

 Your information rights in relation to your personal data processed for law enforcement purposes are:

 You have the right to request the deletion or removal of your personal data and/or the right to ‘block’ or restrict the processing of your personal data where there is no compelling reason for its continued processing.

-Should you wish to learn more about your information rights or how to make an Information Rights Request please follow the appropriate link:
+Should you wish to learn more about how to obtain information from us or how to make an Information Access Request please follow the link below:

 The Information Commissioner is the independent Authority responsible within the UK for ensuring we comply with data protection legislation.
 If you have a concern about how we have used your personal information or you believe you have been adversely affected by our handling of your data you may wish to contact them using the information below:

 Phone: 0303 123 1113 (Monday to Friday, 9am to 5pm)Email: email@example.com